LemonUIbyLemon/LemonUI/README.md

 * ikt for helping me to use SET_SCRIPT_GFX_ALIGN and SET_SCRIPT_GFX_ALIGN_PARAMS
 * Dot. for the snippet of code used for the item scrolling
 * deterministic_bubble for answering some questions about some missing C# classes in FiveM
-* PNWParksFan for helping me with some RPH question when I was doing the port
+* PNWParksFan for helping me with some RPH questions when I was doing the port

 ## Download